 |Gold||Gold||Der goldene Zahn (the gold tooth)|

-Each culture has different associations with certain colours which are reflected in language.
+Each culture has different associations with certain colors as well as color symbolisms which are reflected in language.
 Some of these correspond between English and German while others are quite different.
-We’ve listed some German saying and fun facts for the most basic colours.
+We’ve listed some German saying and fun facts for the most basic colors.

 Rot: of rage and threads

-In colour psychology, red is a stimulating and exciting colour that stands for energy, action, danger and passion.
-It’s the colour we associate with love and all the emotions which surround it.
+In color psychology, red is a stimulating and exciting color that stands for energy, action, danger and passion.
+It’s the color we associate with love and all the emotions which surround it.
 “Rot wie die Liebe”, red as love, the Germans say.

 Blau: being blue is different in German